assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

 set: 'A'-'Z', 'a'-'z', '0'-'9', '-', '.', '/', '\_'.
 That is, English letters,
 upper-case or lower case, digits, dash, period, slash, and underscore are the allowed characters.
-This translates to the following ranges of valid values for the bytes making up the P1 and P2 strings: [45, 57], [65, 90], [95, 95], and [97, 122].
+This translates to the following ranges of valid values for the bytes making up the P1 and P2 strings: [0x2D, 0x39], [0x41, 0x5A], [0x5F, 0x5F], and [61, 7A].

 The server MUST use protocol ID "SCv2------" for Salt Channel v2.
-The plan is that future versions of Salt Channel should use the same A1 and A2 messages.
-Salt Channel v3 should use "SCv3------" and v4 should use "SCv4------" and so on.
+The plan is that future versions of Salt Channel SHOULD use the same A1 and A2 messages.
+Salt Channel v3 SHOULD use "SCv3------" and v4 SHOULD use "SCv4------" and so on.

-The server also has the possibility of specifying a higher-level layer protocol in the A2 message.
+The server also has the ability to specify a higher-level layer protocol in the A2 message.
 This way a client can determine whether there is any use of connecting to the server.

-Note that messages A1, A2 together form a complete session.
+Note that messages A1 and A2 together form a complete session.
-An M1 message following A1, A2 should be considered a *new* session that is completely independent of the previous A1A2 session.
+An M1 message following A1 and A2 should be considered a *new* session that is completely independent of the previous A1A2 session.

 M1